- Australians in pension phase before July 2017

 - What happens to the transfer balance (TB) cap, and TB account, when a person dies?

 - Special rule applies to SMSFs and small APRA funds

 - Seeking more information?

-Effective from 1 July 2017, for every Australian, a cap of $1.6 million will be imposed on the amount of super that can be transferred into pension phase, and effectively force Australians to remove super benefits from pension phase if a pension account balance exceeds this amount as at 1 July 2017.
+Effective from 1 July 2017, for every Australian, a cap of $1.6 million will be imposed on the amount of super that can be transferred into retirement phase (what we currently call pension phase).
+For Australians in pension phase before July 2017 and who will have more than $1.6 million in super pension accounts as at 30 June 2017, the new rules effectively force Australians to remove the excess super benefits from pension phase.

-If you have more than $1.6 million of superannuation in pension phase, or you expect to have more than $1.6 million in pension phase by July 2017, then you need to take action before July 2017.
+If you have more than $1.6 million of superannuation in pension phase (called retirement phase from 1 July 2017), or you expect to have more than $1.6 million in pension phase by July 2017, then you need to take action before July 2017.
 Why?
-Anyone with more than $1.6 million of super in pension phase as at 1 July 2017, will be forced to withdraw the excess over the $1.6 million from pension phase, and an excess transfer balance tax penalties will also apply (although there will be a grace period of 6 months for amounts in excess of $1.6 million, providing the excess is less than $100,000).
+Anyone with more than $1.6 million of super in retirement phase as at 1 July 2017, will be forced to withdraw the excess over the $1.6 million from pension phase, and an excess transfer balance tax will also apply (although there will be a grace period of 6 months for amounts in excess of $1.6 million, providing the excess is less than $100,000).